EPA New England Topics

 The unit also is involved in coastal initiatives related to the new National Ocean Policy including helping to resolve conflicting uses of the ocean through regional and state ocean planning efforts; the Northeast Regional Ocean Council ; the Gulf of Maine Council ; climate change resilience and adaptation planning; various monitoring programs such as the National Coastal Assessment and Northeastern Regional Association of Coastal and Ocean Observing Systems ; and habitat restoration efforts through Coastal America with the U.S. Army Corps of Engineers and other federal, state, and local agencies and organizations.

 The Ocean and Coastal Protection Unit conducts its programs and activities under the authority of the following federal statutes:

 - Marine Protection, Research, and Sanctuaries Act (MPRSA),

 - Beaches Environmental Assessment and Coastal Health (BEACH) Act

 Specifically, the Ocean and Coastal Protection Unit:

 - Supports the six National Estuary Programs (NEPs) in New England in implementing their Comprehensive Conservation and Management Plans, including coordination with related EPA programs and other federal, state, and local government agencies.
-In addition, five of the Region’s NEPs are part of EPA’s Climate Ready Estuary Program, for which they are receiving targeted assistance for climate change adaptation projects.

 - Works with the U.S. Army Corps of Engineers and other federal and state agencies to regulate dredging and dredged material management, including permitting of dredging projects and the designation, management, and monitoring of dredged material disposal sites.